sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-01/README.md

 npx scrypt-cli compile
 ```

-If the compilation is successful, you will see the output contract product file `tictactoe.json` in the directory where the contract is located.
-Contract artifact files can be used to initialize contract classes.
+You should see an artifact file `tictactoe.json` in the directory where the contract is located.
+It can be used to initialize a contract at the front end.

-Usually we need to use the contract artifact file to initialize the contract class at the front end.
-The contract class can then be used to instantiate contracts.

 ```ts